necro-nemesis/LabyrinthAP/README.md

 3. Follow any first user password instructions provided once logged in.

-4. Update Raspbian/Armbian, including the kernel and firmware, followed by a reboot:
+4. If you want to get the lastest updates before installing LokiAP:
 ```
 sudo apt-get update
 sudo apt-get upgrade